cartridge or 16mm ultra compact cameras How to

 That's a lot, if you just want to have a try.
 You may however have a

-reel out of a 35mm reel is easy, but not reversible.
+reel out this reel is easy, but not reversible.

 Taken apart.
 You have to turn over a little stop.